 • We have annexed several neighborhoods, bringing them local governmental control.
 We have a lot of talking to do before the county will let go of the Valencia Marketplace, Stevenson Ranch and, eventually, Newhall Ranch.

-Even with all that work in progress, I’m not sure it would win us All-America City status.
+Even with all that work in progress, I'm not sure it would win us All-America City status.
 We're simply too good for what they seem to want.

 It's tough to convince anybody we ever had serious problems when the thing we bitch about most is Nordstrom.